pietgeursen/sbot-gossip/README.md

 #sbot-connection-manager

-> improved "gossip" (connection) manager for scuttlebot
+> improved connection (gossip) manager for scuttlebot

 Module that manages making connections to other sbots (peers).
 This is a replacement for the scuttlebot gossip plugin that's built into scuttlebot.